pesterhazy/presumably/posts/monorepos.md

 The truth is that even though we can in some areas learn from the experience of giants like Twitter, we don't necessarily have their scale in terms of either employees or users and we may never reach it.
 And yet we often make choices based on the idea that we absolutely _must_ scale to be successful and that we need to make what we take to be the _most scalable decision_ today.

 This is what I call the **Fallacy of Scale**.
-It’s a fallacy because large teams are qualitatively different from small teams in countless ways.
+It's a fallacy because large teams are qualitatively different from small teams in countless ways.
 Context matters: what works for Twitter, a twelve-year old billion-dollar business, won't necessarily be right for your startup.
 What's more, the tooling that works for Twitter in 2019 wouldn't have been appropriate for Twitter itself in its early years, effectively a different company.

 A better way to think about code layout and other architecture decisions relating to scale is to find a solution that works for your team today and in the next six months.
 Without feigning ignorance about the near-term, you should not try to predict the future.
 More concretely, when - or more realistically, if - you outscale a monorepo, that's the right time to adjust course.
 Before you actually reach that point, you will not know reliably what scaling issue will come up.